Backplane X-ray Analysis

 Once this was complete, there had to be proof that the holes were filled to everyone's satisfaction.
 To complicate matters, these boards were covered with a thick conformal coat.

-The rather large board was placed, solder side up, at about a 30-degree angle to the x-ray emitter head, in order to permit a full view of the barrel length.
+The rather large board was placed, solder side up, at about a 30-degree angle to the X-ray emitter head to permit a full view of the barrel length.
 Once the board was under view, each location was photographed, and a marker was placed on the photo noting the holes that were clearly underfilled.

 Figure 1 is an example of an X-ray snapshot of a plated hole and leads with insufficient solder.

 Now came the hard part.
 It's easy enough to talk about reflowing ground plan pins on a .150-inch thick conformal-coated board, but to actually do it?
-In order to accomplish this task without damaging non-affected areas, the board had to be prepared by placing thermal-resistant tapes and heat-deflecting material on the surrounding surface areas and components to protect the unaffected components and the solder side conformal coating.
+To accomplish this task without damaging non-affected areas, the board had to be prepared by placing thermal-resistant tapes and heat-deflecting material on the surrounding surface areas and components to protect the unaffected components and the solder side conformal coating.

-A vacuum desoldering tool was used to remove the conformal coating from the solder-side leads to permit flow and fill at those locations.
-The interesting thing is that this rework was going to be performed on a BGA rework machine in order to maintain the board at a steady-state high temperature using the BGA rework machine's bottom heater plates to warm the whole substrate and the topside air nozzle to drive heat into the specific rework location.
+A vacuum desoldering tool removed the conformal coating from the solder-side leads to permit flow and fill at those locations.
+The interesting thing is that this rework was going to be performed on a BGA rework machine to maintain the board at a steady-state high temperature.
+The machine's bottom heater plates heated the whole substrate, and the topside air nozzle drove heat into the specific rework location.

-In order to maintain control of this volume of heat, thermocouples were placed under the rework locations.
-Thermocouples were also placed to monitor the heating of sensitive devices near the rework area.
+To maintain control of this volume of heat, thermocouples were placed under the rework locations to monitor the heating of sensitive devices near the rework area.

 The board was slowly heated until the proper base temperature was reached, and then a vacuum de-soldering iron was used to suction out the existing solder, ridding the barrel of any suspect material.